SherineAwad/Neurog2/README.md

 # Neurog2 Project - scRNA-seq Analysis

-This project focuses on the single-cell RNA sequencing (scRNA-seq) analysis of samples related to **Neurog2** expression at different developmental stages and controls.
-The goal is to understand the cellular heterogeneity and transcriptional changes associated with Neurog2 in specific neuronal populations.
+This project focuses on the single-cell RNA sequencing (scRNA-seq) analysis of samples related to **Neurog2** expression at different stages and control.
+The goal is to study how MG cells develope to other cells.

 ## Samples